 If you meet these requirements, you may be eligible to apply for adjustment of status.
 Otherwise, your green card application may require consular processing, which entails travel to your home country.
 Our knowledgeable lawyers can guide you through the steps to permanent residency.

 Have Questions?
-Contact Vicario Law Group, LLC Today!
+Contact Borjas Law Group, LLC Today!

 The process of immigrating to the United States is complex.
 Our experienced legal team is the resource you need to start on the path to U.S. citizenship!